hyp3r5pace/crowdfunding-platform-avalanche/README.md

 }
 ```

 Time to implement the function to fund a project.
-The functions `addContribution` and `addToFundingList` are helper functions for `fundProject` function. `addContribution` checks if contributor already exists and updates the amount, if not then adds the contribution amount and contributor to the project.
+The functions `addContribution` and `addToFundingList` are helper functions for `fundProject` function. `addContribution` checks if contributor already exists and then updates the amount, if not then it adds the contribution amount and contributor to the project.
 Similarly `addToFundingList` checks if there is a previous contribution and then updates the amount, if not found then adds a new struct Funded to keep the contribution details in the mapping **addressFundingList**.

 ```solidity
 // Helper function adds details of Funding to addressFundingList